kwabenasapong/openpldoc/manual/source/creating_service.rst

 the song or verses.
 Using the :kbd:`Up Arrow` key will move you from bottom to top. :kbd:`Page Up` and :kbd:`Page Down` keys will do the same thing.

-Adding a group of Images
+Adding a Group of Images
 ------------------------

 At some point you may have a group of images to display together.
 It may be pictures from a youth group adventure, bulletin announcements, or some other reason.
-Once you add your images to the Media Manager hold the :kbd:`Ctrl` key on your keyboard and click each image you want to add as a group.
+Once you add your images to the :ref:`media-manager` hold the :kbd:`Ctrl` key on your keyboard and click each image you want to add as a group.
 As you click the images they will remain highlighted.
 When you are done with your selections you can either click the + icon above the images or, click on one of the highlighted images, hold the mouse button and drag them over to the Service Manager side and place them where you need them.

 .. image:: pics/service_images.png

-Sorting a group of Images
+Sorting a Group of Images
 -------------------------

 If you do not like the order the images are in,